The Best Video Doorbells

 Points to consider

 The Zmodo’s cheaper price comes with a few drawbacks.
-In our user reviews evaluation, its app was often criticized for being clunky and not customizable or integratable.
-Users couldn’t adjust how many notifications they received and complained about the device being incompatible with other systems (e.g., Google Home, Nest).
+Most notably, its app is often criticized in user reviews for being clunky and not customizable or integratable.
+You can’t adjust how many notifications you receive, and users struggle to configure the camera with the app.

 Like the Nest, the Zmodo has a somewhat limited temperature range (14 degrees F to 122 degrees F).
 If you have particularly cold winters, the Zmodo might need to go into hibernation from fall until spring.
 All that said, we do like the look, size, and functionality of the Zmodo — it’s just a little rough around the edges technology-wise.